-Louis XIV, whose goal was to shape the Palace of Versailles into a magnificent tribute to his own glory, employed designer Charles Le Brun as well as Europe's finest craftsmen.
+Louis XIV, whose goal was to shape the Palace of Versailles into a magnificent tribute to his own glory, employed designer Charles Le Brun, as well as Europe's finest craftsmen.
 Even the smallest visual motifs like the sunburst and the fleur-de-lys, or two interlocking L's, honored the Sun King.
-These Baroque designs also incorporated Renaissance images like mythological creatures, as well as arabesques, grotesques, flowers, and wild animals.

 Naturally, the Sun King demanded nothing less than the most expensive materials possible, exotic woods, silver and gilt, and imported lacquer.
 For the first time in the history of furniture, comfort was made a priority.
-The "fauteuil," an armchair with open sides, and the "canapé," or early couch, grew in popularity as commodes and bureaus replace armoires for storage and display.
+In the 17th century, French intellectuals developed a fondness for salons—gatherings to discuss to art, literature, and politics—so French furniture designers were asked to devise new, more comfortable ways to sit.
+The "fauteuil" an upholstered armchair with open sides, and the "canapé," or early couch, grew in popularity as commodes and bureaus replaced armoires for storage and display.
+The fauteil is still a mainstay of French furnishing.
+Eventually, upholstered pads were added to the top of the fauteil armrests for even greater comfort.

 The King’s most famous cabinetmaker, André-Charles Boullé, one of myriad craftsmen lodged in the Louvre, became synonymous with an Italian form of marquetry originally known as "tasia a incastro."
 The technique—which involves cutting intricate patterns or scenes into a material like brass and inlaying it into tortoiseshell or ebony—came to be called "boullework," even though Jean Bérain's fanciful work at the Louvre was just as influential.
 This kind of marquetry was also made out of ivory, copper, silver, or mother-of-pearl.
 Other Louis XIV embellishments included Italian "pietra dura," or mosaics of semiprecious stones, and geometric parquetry floors.